NL EN

 5. Develop, support and maintain a common evidence base.

-In its Conclusions of November 2006 the Council welcomed the Alcohol Strategy, but underlined that alcohol-related harm should be addressed in a coherent manner in relevant areas as research, consumer protection, transport, advertising, marketing, sponsoring, excise duties and other internal market issues.
+In November 2006 the Strategy was endorsed by the Council.
+In its Conclusions the Council stated that they welcomed the Alcohol Strategy, but underlined that alcohol-related harm should be addressed in a coherent manner in relevant areas as research, consumer protection, transport, advertising, marketing, sponsoring, excise duties and other internal market issues.

 Other European institutions, as the European Parliament, the European Economic and Social Committee and the Committee of the Regions also responded positive, although there were some critical notes.